 Sunlight is slowly invading the privacy of the day

 Tegest joins me from the back.
 She is an Ethiopian, volunteering with me at BBVC, a vocational boarding college in Koh Samui that provides free education to children coming from a background of domestic violence.
 She is 22, adopted at the age of 9 from an orphanage in Ethiopia by Italian parents.
 She would rather be identified as an African than an European.
 Tegest and I float on that darkness with Bohemian Rhapsody.
-In 15 minutes, we parked our scooter at Grandpa & Grandma Rocks (Hin Ta Hin Yai Rocks).
+In 15 minutes, we parked our scooter at Grandpa & Grandma Rocks (Hin Ta Hin Yai Rocks in Koh Samui).
 It was still pitch-black dark.

 Grandpa is a penis.
 Grandma is a vagina.
 Once upon a time, this old couple died in a shipwreck and turned into rocks.
 Hard-rock penis and piously seductive vagina.
 Charming!